Urge your Members of Congress to support the LOCAL Infrastructure Act, legislation that would restore advance refunding bonds.

 In February 2021, a bipartisan group of legislators introduced the LOCAL Infrastructure Act to restore the tax-exempt status of advance refunding bonds, allowing state and local governments to better respond to market conditions and reduce taxpayer burden.
-As Congress continues to work towards a comprehensive infrastructure package, restoring this important financial management tool is critical to future capital investments.
+As Congress passed a comprehensive infrastructure bill earlier this year, restoring this important financial management tool is critical to future capital investments.

 Key Talking Points